aurimas13/Communication-of-Services/README.md

 WAIT_SECONDS & PORT VARIABLES are configurable as defined through [Environment Variables](#environment-variables) section.

 To run events locally through `on your computer as shown at [Usage](#usage) through 1 and 2 steps these changes will have to be made:
-1) At Event Propagator's [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) needs to be set on 1.
+1) At Event Propagator's [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) ENDPOINT needs to be set on 1<sup>st</sup> option.
 2) At Event Consumer's [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/.env) PORT has to be assigned to the same as in 1<sup>st</sup> step

 To run events by calling `flask run` on Event Consumer:
-1) At Event Propagator's [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) needs to be set on 2.
+1) At Event Propagator's [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) ENDPOINT needs to be set on 2<sup>nd</sup> option.
 2) At Event Consumer's [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/.env) PORT has to be assigned to the same as in 2<sup>nd</sup> step

 To run events through Docker refer to [here](#docker).